Truth About ERP Bolt-Ons

 - Know the degree of real-time information your business requires in the application area in question.
 For some functions, lack of real-time integration is a hindrance to usability.

-- Implement a product from your ERP vendor’s partner: Not too bad Reliable ERP providers and implementation consultants offer their customers bolt-ons developed by partners to help their customers get more out of their ERP systems.
-This approach can be very successful for all parties when there is a harmonic convergence of platform, interface and integration.
+- Implement a product from your ERP vendor’s partner: Risk Rating: Not too bad Reliable ERP providers and implementation consultants offer their customers bolt-ons developed by partners to help their customers get more out of their own ERP systems.
+This approach can be very successful for all parties when there is a harmonic convergence of platform, interface, and integration.
 Third-party bolt-ons can have connectivity complications, unfriendly user interfaces, and may even have conflicts with other benefits of the core ERP.
 In cases where bolt-ons are built on a different technology platform than the ERP software, it makes interfaces even more difficult to design, develop, test, and support.
 When an important interface fails, it can affect the business and users in a significant way.
 Always ask to speak with reference customers during evaluation.